zentrope/GoWebl/readme.md

 However, I do plan to create some scripts that allow for building the app without having to install any of the dependencies (build or otherwise).

+## Deployment (new (v2))

+I think this is how it works:

+Make the app:

+    $ make build-freebsd

+then copy:

+- ./webl (binary)
+- ./resource/
+- ./admin/build/
+- ./assets/

+to the server, when start webl as:

+    $ ./webl -c config.json -app admin/build

+So what I need to do is package this up in a `dist` dir (as a zip, maybe) so I can copy it over as a single artifact, or use Transmit to deploy via sync.
+Anyway, not as easy as when all the assets were embedded in the Go binary itself.

 ## Database Notes

 **Default (dev) database params**